codesterLalit/benford-law-go/README.md

 <p>Navigate to branch for further<p>
 </br>
 <ul>
-<ol>asci-encoding - Converted every text to ascii then applied benford's</ol>
+<ol>ascii-encoding - Converted every text to ascii then applied benford's</ol>
 <ol>pure-number - collected only number and then applied benford's</ol>
 </ul>